iaheck/how-you-doin-world/README.md

 scripts.js
 where magic gets to live... setup, execution, main functions and aux functions

+Next steps
 ================

-Next steps: make a vue version as a new project
+Make a vue version as a new project